devConvert/flow_lead_test/README.md

 ```

 The "data" parameter is a JSON string encoded in Base64.
-The following code in PHP demonstrates how to encode an associative array with lead information:
+The following code in PHP demonstrates how to encode an array with lead information:
 ```
 $data = base64_encode(json_encode(array(
 	"email" => "test1@mailinator.com",